The face-to-face classes are taught at Calle López de Hoyos 9, Floor 1° right, 28006, Madrid, España.

-No, they are qualifications given by CMI, performed with the highest quality standards, and designed for students to access and excel in the International labor market.
+No, they are own degrees carried out with the highest quality standards designed to successfully access and stand out in the international labor market.

 Yes, the process of notarization and apostille of CMI titles can be carried out whenever it is through our institution.
 It must be requested within 10 business days and has a cost of €48, plus €14 for shipments throughout Spain or €32 for international shipments.

 Yes, CMI offers scholarships of up to 50% of the price of the Master’s degrees to candidates with merits of academic excellence, from emerging countries or with disabilities.
 Meanwhile, for those with a professional career in CSR / NGOs, volunteers or similar, unemployed or recently graduated, they will receive a 25% subsidy.

 For all candidates, CMI offers Financing to make the payments of the Masters in 9 monthly installments.
 If the payment is made in a single initial installment, the student may benefit from a discount for a single payment.